HarshitKaushik/java-cheat-sheet/README.md

 System.out.println(now.getTime());
 ```
 #### Manipulating Date Object
-Lets now look at adding a few hours to a date object.
+Let's now look at adding a few hours to a date object.
 All date manipulation to date needs to be done by adding milliseconds to the date.
 For example, if we want to add 6 hour, we convert 6 hours into millseconds.
 6 hours = 6 * 60 * 60 * 1000 milliseconds.
 Below examples shows specific code.

 ```
 Date date = new Date();